akherlan/onlineshop/README.md

 ## Support

-Suggestions or contributions for this project are welcome.
-Please open an issue or email me.
-Even if you only want to keep in touch, please.
+Contributions to this project are welcome.
+Please open an issue or make a pull request.
+By submitting a pull request means you agree to [license your contribution](LICENSE.txt) under the MIT license to this project.

+You can also email me for suggestions.

-If you feel the project is helpful you can also support me as a sponsor or buy me a coffee (traktir kopi pakai Gopay/OVO/QRIS lewat traktir.id).
+If you feel the project is helpful and want me to improve the project, you can also support me as a sponsor or buy me a coffee (traktir kopi pakai Gopay/OVO/QRIS lewat traktir.id).
 I can be excited and do more work for future improvement.

 I am also available for hire!